 Keeping your bedroom cool can help you sleep better.
 The National Sleep Foundation recommends a thermostat setting of 64-65 degrees.

 Keeping your thermostat at the ideal temperature in the winter is a good first step to keeping energy costs low.
-But there are a few other steps you can take to cut your bill.
+But there are a few other things you can do to trim your bill.

-• Get a new thermostat.
+• Upgrade your thermostat.
 Programmable thermostats are inexpensive, but most households don’t have them set up correctly.
-If yours is always on “hold,” you’re at a disadvantage for energy savings.
-While you can get your schedule set up, it can be a time-consuming process, especially if your schedule varies from day to day.
-A smart thermostat can get rid of all those steps because it can develop an energy-efficient heating schedule based on your routine and temperature preferences.
-Learn how you can get a free smart thermostat (or one at a greatly reduced cost)!
+If yours is always on “hold,” you’re missing out on energy savings.
+While you can program yours, it can be a lengthy process, especially if your schedule varies from day to day.
+A smart thermostat can eliminate all those steps because it can create an energy-efficient heating schedule based on your routine and temperature preferences.
+Learn how you can get a free smart thermostat (or one at a greatly reduced price)!

-• Replace your furnace air filter regularly.
+• Change your furnace air filter regularly.
 A dirty air filter can cause a lot of problems for your furnace, including making it use more energy or even causing it to malfunction.
-That’s why it’s important to replace yours every month if you use a flat filter.
-Or every 90 days if you use a pleated filter.
-If you have pets or someone in your home suffers from allergies or asthma, you may want to change your filter more frequently.
+That’s why it’s important to change yours every 30 days if you use a flat filter.
+Or every three months if you use a pleated filter.
+If you have pets or someone in your home has allergies or asthma, you may want to change your filter more often.

-• Add extra insulation.
-Your home is likely among the 90% in the U.S. that don’t have adequate attic insulation.
-Homes in northern climates need 16-18″, while those in southern climates need 13-14″.
+• Add more insulation.
+Your home is probably among the 90% in the U.S. that don’t have enough attic insulation.
+Homes in northern climates require 16-18", while those in southern climates need 13-14".

-• Get a new furnace.
+• Install a new furnace.
 If your HVAC system is nearly 15 years old, it’s time to start considering furnace installation.
-Installing an ENERGY STAR® furnace can keep you comfier while keeping heating costs down.
-A new heating system is a big investment, but Freed Heating & Air Conditioning helps make it more budget friendly through rebates, special offers and financing for qualified customers.
+Installing an ENERGY STAR® furnace can keep you more comfortable while keeping heating costs down.
+A new heating system is a major investment, but Freed Heating & Air Conditioning helps make it more affordable through rebates, special offers and financing for qualified customers.

-Whenever you have concerns about what the best temperature is to set your thermostat to, energy efficiency during cold weather or any other home comfort questions, Freed Heating & Air Conditioning is here to help you.
-We’re the heating and cooling company your friends and neighbors have relied on since {year}.
+Whenever you have concerns about what the best temperature is to set your thermostat to, energy efficiency during cold weather or any other home comfort questions, Freed Heating & Air Conditioning is here to assist you.
+We’re the heating and cooling company your friends and neighbors have trusted since year.
 Call us at 309-323-9584 to request your appointment today.